Spark plugs have it tough, they must withstand voltage spikes, extreme heat, pressure, and chemicals, all without skipping a beat. Pretty impressive!

 In addition, a spark plug should be ideally be torqued to specification.

-- Thread the plug by hand until seated (do not use tool)
+Thread the plug by hand until seated (do not use the ratchet)

-- Thread the plug by hand until seated (do not use tool)
+- Thread the plug by hand until seated (do not use the ratchet)

-- Used plug – when seated tighten one quarter turn
+Used plug (the plug was previously fitted) – when seated tighten 1/8 turn (one-eighth turn)